Thermophysical Properties of Europa's Surface Constrained by Galileo Photopolarimeter-Radiometer Temperature Measurements: Conclusion

 \item The thermal inertia of Europa's surface is significantly lower than that of solid, compacted water ice, consistent with a porous icy regolith.
 Assuming that the ice is purely crystalline water ice within the first centimeters of the subsurface, consistent with near-infrared spectroscopic studies \citep{Hansen2004,Ligier2016,Cartwright2025}, and applying the thermal conductivity models of \cite{Ferrari2016}, we conclude that the surface is composed of porous ice with a tight contact model between grains, with grain sizes ranging from a few $\mu$m to a few centimeters (Section~\ref{sec:resultsgrainsize}), and with a high average porosity of 0.61~$\pm$~0.1 (1$\sigma$) (Figure~\ref{fig:porositymap}).

-\item With the exception of the \textit{Pwyll} ejecta, which present lower albedo and higher thermal inertia, no significant correlation between thermal inertia and geological units as defined by \cite{Leonard2024} is identified on Europa (Figure~\ref{fig:geologicalunit}).
+\item With the exception of the Pwyll ejecta, which present lower albedo and higher thermal inertia, no significant correlation between thermal inertia and geological units as defined by \cite{Leonard2024} is identified on Europa (Figure~\ref{fig:geologicalunit}).
 This conclusion is consistent with previous studies by \cite{Rathbun2014}, \cite{Trumbo2017}, \cite{Thelen2024}, and \cite{Howes2025}.

-\item Contrary to Saturn's icy moons Mimas, Tethys, and Dione, the equatorial regions of Europa do not exhibit a \textit{PacMan} anomaly \citep[i.e., a bull's-eye region of high thermal inertia;][]{Howett2011}.
-Instead, the opposite trend is observed on Europa (Figure~\ref{fig:thermalinertiavslatitude}).
-Although Europa is preferentially bombarded by high-energy electrons in the equatorial regions of its leading hemisphere, similar to the Saturnian moons, the microphysical conditions required for the electron-induced sintering mechanism responsible for the PacMan anomaly are not satisfied by the surface properties derived in this study, explaining the absence of such a feature (Section~\ref{ssec:pacman}).
+\item Contrary to Saturn's icy moons Mimas, Tethys, and Dione, the equatorial regions of Europa do not exhibit a PacMan anomaly \citep[i.e., a 'lens-shaped' region of high thermal inertia, most likely created by electron-induced sintering;][]{Howett2011}.
+Energetic electrons are predicted to bombard the equatorial regions of both hemispheres, preferentially the trailing one \citep{Nordheim2018}.
+Yet the leading equator shows the lowest thermal inertia across the surface studied here (Figure~\ref{fig:albedo_timap}b), and the higher thermal inertia of the trailing equator is more likely due to compositional differences (Section~\ref{ssec:traillead}) than a signature of electron-driven sintering.
+Furthermore, the microphysical conditions required for electron-induced sintering are not satisfied (Section~\ref{ssec:pacman}).

 \item The absence of large grain-size ice at Europa's equator may indicate that thermally driven sintering produces larger crystals at depth rather than at the surface.
 This hypothesis is supported by strong near-surface temperature gradients induced by the low thermal inertia (and hence low conductivity) of the surface, potentially triggering temperature-gradient metamorphism, which produces depth hoar on Earth \citep{Colbeck1983} and has been proposed as a significant sintering agent on icy moons by \cite{Mergny2026}.
 Further modeling and laboratory experiments are required to investigate this mechanism under extraterrestrial conditions.